Built for all athletes

 AI Nutrition Assistant

-Ask the in-app assistant for meal ideas, recipe suggestions, or food swaps — informed by your training sessions, remaining targets for the day, and what you have already logged.
+Photograph your plate and the assistant will estimate calories and macros from the image.
+Ask for meal ideas, recipe suggestions, or food swaps — informed by your training sessions, remaining targets for the day, and what you have already logged.
 Suggested meals can be added to your log directly from the chat.

-Reads your sessions, calorie and carb targets, and current log — then gives practical, personalised suggestions rather than generic advice.
+Reads your sessions, calorie and carbohydrate targets, and current log — then gives practical, personalised suggestions rather than generic advice.

 You